 One of the best hikes in Washington, Mount Pilchuck

 Back into the forest, a quick switchback takes you through the boulder field for another half of a mile.
-This is the cleared mountain side that you’ll be summiting to get to the lookout.
-The exposed slope has a variety of terrain from dirt paths, to rock, to sheer rock face.
-The path is steep, but on a clear day the view of the lookout and cascade mountains keep you going to the top.
+This is the cleared mountainside that you’ll be summiting to get to the lookout.
+The exposed slope has a variety of terrain from dirt paths, to rock, to sheer rock faces.
+The path is steep, but on a clear day, the view of the lookout and cascade mountains keep you going to the top.

 Not sure what to bring hiking?
 Ten Essentials of Hiking